K-12 Public Schools

 The Springfield five-county metro area is home to 26 school districts, including Springfield Public Schools, the largest fully accredited district in Missouri.

-From kindergarten through high school, our award-winning educational systems work to meet the needs of every student through efficient and effective use of resources, student preparation, and teacher support.
-Springfield alone has invested more than $278 million since 2000 to improve its facilities with renovation of all five high schools, construction of three new schools, and expansion or remodeling of other schools.
-Our public school teachers have an average of 13 years of experience and 67% have pursued advanced degrees to stay on the forefront of education.
+From elementary through high school, our award-winning educational systems work to meet the needs of every student through efficient and effective use of resources, student preparation, and teacher support.
+Springfield alone has invested more than $278 million since 2000 to improve its facilities with the renovation of all five high schools, construction of three new schools, and expansion or remodeling of other schools.
+Our public school teachers have an average of 13 years of experience and 67% have pursued advanced degrees to stay at the forefront of education.
 Our school systems are constantly developing innovative new programs to address the needs of a diverse student population.

 Recognition and Honors

-- In Springfield, all five high schools are Missouri A+ schools and the district produces an average ACT score that ranks above both state and national averages.
+- In Springfield, all five public high schools are Missouri A+ schools and the district produces an average ACT score that ranks above both state and national averages.

 - Three schools in the region (Bolivar High School, Nixa High School, and Spokane High School) were awarded the 2013 National Blue Ribbon for academic achievement by the U.S. Department of Education.